What is a co-signer?

 Who can be a co-signer?

 Anyone that can financially take on the risk of being a co-signer for your unit.
 A co-signer must fully understand the Tenancy Agreement and they are also required to sign the lease.
+Current tenants of VHP cannot act as a cosigner for an incoming tenant.

 If you require a co-signer form, one can be downloaded here.